BrandonTabios/Professional-Portfolio/projects/Manoa-Fit-Connect.md

 <img width="400px" class="w3-round" src="../img/mfc2.png">
 Besides these two pages I worked on smaller tasks like the landing page for users not logged in, and making the website look cleaner.

+## Important Takeaways

+One of the big things that I learned from this is not to be the guy that people can't rely upon.
+It is really easy for solo projects to be forgotten, but you cannot do that for a team project.
+People rely on you to create what you make and you have that same expectation for others.
+Secondly it is important to communicate well with your team on what is happening.
+If people are expecting something from you, either you need to get it done, or explain any of the blockers preventing it from getting done.
+However, when everyone puts in the work, it is great to look back on an amazing thing that people together can create.

 Read more about our project here: https://manoa-fit-connect.github.io/

 See the website in full action here: https://manoafitconnect.com